-At Dianco we value the 4Cs – color, clarity, carat weight, and cut.
-Each criterion plays an important role in determining the price and quality of the diamond.
+We value the 4Cs – diamond cut and clarity, color and carat weight.
+Each one of these plays an important role in determining the quality and, therefore, the price of the diamond.
 We specialize in the following cuts, colors, clarities and carat weights.

-Cuts refer to the arrangements of facets in a stone.
-Cuts influence the radiance and beauty of the diamonds.
-Depending on the skill, precision, and craftsmanship of the diamond cutter, the better the light gets reflected from each facet in the diamond.
-Our diamond artisans will follow precise mathematical proportions relating to the height, width, and depth of the crown (top), girdle (widest part), and pavilion (bottom).
+The first of the 4Cs of diamonds, cut refers to the arrangements of facets in a diamond influencing its radiance and beauty.
+The more skilled and precise the diamond cutter is, the better the light gets reflected from each facet in the diamond.
+Our diamond artisans are trained to follow precise mathematical proportions relating to the height, width and depth of the crown (top), girdle (widest part), and pavilion (bottom).

 G, H, I

-D is the highest color grade a diamond can receive.
-This depicts that the stone is completely colorless/white.
+D is the highest color grade a diamond can receive which depicts that the stone is completely colorless/white.

-E and F are the next two highest color grades found in the scale.
-While an untrained eye may find the diamond colorless, when taken to a trained gemologist, faint traces of color have been identified in the diamond.
+E and F are the next highest color grades found in the color scale.
+While an untrained eye may find the diamond colorless, a trained gemologist will be able to identify faint traces of color in the same stone.

 G, H, I

-G, H, and I typically look colorless to the naked eye.
-However, when examining closely with the correct tools a few streaks of color can be seen.
+G, H, and I may typically look colorless to the naked eye.
+However, when closely examined with the correct tools, a few streaks of color may be seen.

 J, K, L, M

 J, K, L, and M are the lowest graded colors we work with at Dianco.
-In these stones, you can typically identify streaks of color.
+These stones have highly identifiable, visible streaks of color.

-It is almost impossible to have a diamond without any impurities.
-Often invisible to the naked eye, these natural impurities are categorized as — inclusions, which are internal, and blemishes, which are external.
-Inclusions are typically formed when the rough diamond is in the earth's crust and elements or minerals get trapped in the diamond.
-They appear as feathers, clouds, or crystals in the diamond.
+The third of the 4Cs is diamond Clarity.
+Did you know that it is almost impossible to have a diamond without any impurities?
+Often invisible to the naked eye, these natural impurities are categorized as inclusions, if they are internal, blemishes, if they are external.
+Diamonds with inclusions are typically formed when elements or minerals get trapped inside the rough diamond when it is in the earth's crust.
+These appear as feathers, clouds, or crystals within the diamond.
 On the other hand, blemishes are formed when the diamond is scratched or chipped externally.

 VVS stands for Very, Very Slight Inclusions.
-When a diamond is graded VVS1 or VVS2 it has single to few inclusions which are hard to view under a 10x magnification.
-The inclusions are so tiny, that a trained gemologist can find it difficult to spot.
+When a diamond is graded VVS1 or VVS2, it has one to a few inclusions which are difficult to view under 10x magnification.
+These inclusions are so tiny that even a trained gemologist can find it difficult to spot them.

-Next in the tier is VS. It stands for Very Small Inclusions.
-These inclusions are easier to spot by a trained eye, but cannot be seen without a microscope.
+Next in the diamond clarity chart is VS which stands for Very Small Inclusions.
+While these inclusions are easier to spot by a trained eye, they cannot be seen without a microscope.

-SI diamonds are the last tier in the clarity grading system which can seem clean to the naked eye.
-SI stands for Small Inclus-ions.
-These inclu-sions can be easily identified under a 10x magnifi-cation to the untrained eye.
+The last tier in the clarity grading system are SI diamonds which often seem clean to the naked eye.
+SI stands for Small Inclusions.
+Even to an untrained eye, these inclusions can be easily identified under 10x magnification.

 I1, I2, I3, I4, I5

-I stands for Inclu-sions.
-This denotes that the diamond has visible inclusions, which can easily be seen, even with the naked eye.
+I stands for Inclusions denoting that the diamond has visible inclusions, which can be seen easily even with the naked eye.

-To determine the size of a diamond, you need to weigh it.
-Carat weight is traditionally the unit used to measure a diamond.
+The last of the 4Cs of diamonds is Carat.
+To determine the size of a diamond, you need to weigh it and carat weight is the traditionally-used unit used to measure a diamond.
 One carat is approximately equivalent to 0.2 grams.
-Typically, for diamonds smaller than a carat you refer to it in points.

-A point is equal to 1/100 of a carat; thus, a 75-point diamond is equal to 0.75 carats.
-It is important to note that while two diamonds may have equal weight, they may appear different in size, depending on their depth and proportions and may be priced differently depending on its cut, color and clarity.
-At Dianco, we manufacture and hold stock of polished diamonds from 0.05 carat to 3 carat.
+What’s interesting is that though two diamonds may weigh the same, they may appear different in size depending on their depth and proportions.
+They may also be priced differently depending on their cut, color and clarity.
+At Dianco, we manufacture and stock polished diamonds that range from 0.05 carats to 3 carats.